Pediatric Speech Therapy

 For this reason, it is sometimes difficult to tell whether your child may need pediatric speech therapy.

-As a general rule, if your child is in the 3-5 age range and has problems understanding questions, following directions, learning new words and phrases, or saying simple sentences, they may have a speech-language disorder.
+As a general rule, if your child has problems understanding questions, following directions, learning new words and phrases, or saying simple sentences, they may have a speech-language disorder.

 If this is the case, please ask us about speech therapy services for your child.